cchadirdjian13/BTM495-Project/README.md

 ## 🧪 Demo Credentials

-The backend automatically pre-seeds the in-memory state with existing users and appointments so you can test the system immediately.
+The backend automatically pre-seeds the SQLite database with user accounts, appointments, and services so you can test the system immediately on a fresh boot.

 **Client Account:**
 - **Email:** `alice@email.com`